Composite Dental Fillings

 Traditional Treatment with Amalgam

 While strong, amalgam fillings do have a few disadvantages.
 One of the biggest drawbacks is the color of amalgam fillings.
 These fillings are silver, so they stand out very prominently from the rest of your natural tooth structure.
 This can cause aesthetic issues when used to treat cavities in your front teeth.
 The materials used for amalgam fillings also cause concerns for some patients.
 Some are allergic to metals while others are wary of the mercury content.
+One of the biggest concerns with amalgam fillings is that they can cause your natural tooth structure to crack or fracture, especially with larger amalgams.

 Composite Dental Fillings